Tips to Landscape for Curb Appeal

 1. Use a pole saw to prune dead limbs from trees.

 2. Trim flowering shrubs after blooms fade.
 Non-flowering shrubs can be trimmed at anytime.

 3. Replace overgrown shrubs.
 If you cut them back to old wood, they can’t product new leaves.

 4. Cut 45-degree, V-shaped notch on side you want shrub to fall.

 5. Make horizontal cut on opposite side just above tip of V-notch.

 7. To keep mulch from washing onto the walk, edge it with upright pavers.

-TIP: Pavers should be half-buried in ground.
+Pavers should be half-buried in ground.